HarwinBorger/SpaceFramework/README.md

 npm install spaceframework
 ```

-## Documentation (work in progress)
+## Documentation
-- I am currently working on providing a documentation.
-The current state of our documentation can be found here: https://spacerhythm.com
+For documentation go to https://docs.spaceframework.dev

 ## Credits
 Proudly made in the Netherlands by @HarwinBorger